Why Warren Buffett Is Selling Stocks More Than Ever: Cashing Out or Playing It Safe?

 Buffett has often said that his cash stockpiles aren't just a hedge against a bear market; they're also ammunition for future opportunities.
 The man's made a career out of picking up distressed assets on the cheap—like when he scored Bank of America shares during the 2008 financial crisis.
 So, maybe he's just biding his time for the next big bargain.
 If anything, that should be a comfort to investors who know that Buffett tends to make his best plays when everyone else is running for the exits.

-Let’s not forget that Buffett’s investment strategy has shifted somewhat in recent years.
-With Todd Combs and Ted Weschler taking on larger roles in Berkshire's portfolio management, the firm is becoming more flexible, even dabbling in tech with investments like Apple, which now makes up over 40% of Berkshire’s equity portfolio.
-The increased sales might be a way to free up cash to deploy into sectors they haven’t yet dominated.
+Let's not forget that Buffett's investment strategy has shifted somewhat in recent years.
+With Todd Combs and Ted Weschler taking on larger roles in Berkshire's portfolio management, the firm is becoming more flexible, especially with recent moves like reducing their stake in Apple from 40% of Berkshire's equity portfolio down to 30%.
+The increased sales might be a way to free up cash to deploy into sectors they haven't yet dominated.

 It's also worth noting that Berkshire Hathaway has been buying back its own shares at a record pace.
 Over $7 billion worth of Berkshire shares were repurchased in the last year.
 This is a subtle but significant shift—it signals that Buffett believes his own company's stock offers better value than the broader market.
 A buyback binge isn't the move of a man panicking about a downturn; it's the move of someone confident in his own enterprise.